Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective: Omitted Proofs

-\smooth* \begin{proof} Consider an arbitrary bid profile $\bv\in\B$, vector of valuations $\vv\in\V$, and quality factors $\gammav$.
+\smooth* \begin{proof} Consider an arbitrary bid profile $\bv\in\B$, vector of valuations $\vvec\in\V$, and quality factors $\gammav$.
+Moreover, the composite mechanism is individually rational at the equilibrium.
 Let $b_i'=v_i/2$ be a deterministic deviation bid for bidder $i$.
 We have two cases, depending on the outcome of the deviation for bidder $i$.

 \textbf{Case 1:} The composite mechanism \textsc{c} assigns to bidder $i$ a slot $j^\textsc{c}$ such that $\nu^\textsc{g}((b'_i,\bv_{-i}),i)\le j^\textsc{c}$ (i.e., bidder $i$ is penalized in the composition).
 Then, for each $v_i$ it holds